jonnyrobots/roberts.work/_posts/2020-02-09-evolution-of-theses-developing-the-core-of-a-strategy.md

 Microsoft released its database engine nearly a decade after Oracle, but caught up quickly by providing a GUI on top.
 Now companies and their armies of software engineers seek automation, and guess what?
 The GUI doesn’t automate.

-In London, Facebook has a designer-to-developer ratio of 1:50 (5).
+In London, Facebook has a designer-to-developer ratio of 1:50 <sup><a href="#footnotes">[5]</a></sup>.
 While designers were distracted by creating the easy-to-open packaging, developers got on with designing the product; algorithms designed to hold your engagements, but that ended up delivering anxiety-inducing content that makes you angry and compelled to take another drag.
 It is digital cancer.

 You can’t blame the designers for being stuck at the GUI level when it’s significantly easier to design an intuitive iPhone app than an algorithm that can’t be weaponized.
 For the moment.